Recommended reading and film to enrich your travel to the Land of the Thunder Dragon

 Beyond the Sky and the Earth • Zeppa's memoir of her time as teacher in a remote village shows her growing love and commitment to the people and culture.”

-The Cup (DVD, 2002).
-A wonderful story for children.
-A humorous story of a monk determined to watch a match of the World Cup on TV, despite disciplinarians at his monastery.
+A wonderful story for children telling of humorous story of a monk determined to watch a match of the World Cup on TV, despite disciplinarians at his monastery.
 The film features local novice monks in main acting roles.

 A 2003 documentary film about a football match between Bhutan and Montserrat, then the two lowest-ranked teams in the FIFA World Rankings.
 The game was played in the Changlimithang Stadium, Thimphu, Bhutan on the same day as the 2002 FIFA World Cup Final.
 We won't ruin the outcome.
 On YouTube, free.